SzymonNowakowski/ICCS-2023/README.md

     ./run_airbnb.sh
     ```
     this last command runs `run_something.sh` script with appropriate parameters, which in turn creates a SLURM job with `run_something.slurm` file.
-11. In case of a cluster distributed computations, one must manually concatenate the result files
+11. In case of a cluster-based distributed computations, one must manually concatenate the 20 result files

 ### Antigua data set

-To get the antigua results computed, run:
+To get the Antigua results computed, run:
 ```{bash}
 cd real_data_experiments
 mkdir results